Last updated on March 9th, 2022

 The George Murphy Beach Park – more commonly known as Mile 20 Beach – is located… take a guess… at mile marker 20.
 This is the prettiest and most popular beach along the southeast coast, but you’ll likely have it all to yourself with the exception of weekends and holidays.
 There are a few parking spots on the side of the highway but that’s about it.
 The beach offers a relatively long stretch of golden sand (considering how tight things are on this side of the island), palm trees for some shade, and even decent snorkeling when conditions are calm.
 With Maui in the distance and the possibility of spotting humpback whales (in season), you can easily kill a few hours here.

 Between MM 20 and 21, you’ll find the best snorkeling spot on the south coast of Molokai.
-I recommend to simply park the car on the side of MM 21 and begin to drift towards MM 20.
+I recommend simply parking the car on the side of MM 21 and begin to drift towards MM 20.
 The reef is nothing special until you gain a bit of distance from the shore, where it becomes comfortably deep.
 From here on out, there’s a sandy bottom with patches of impressive coral, clear waters, sea turtles and large schools of fish.
 Swimming is generally safe but be aware of currents.
 Somewhere out here is an underwater cave so keep your eyes peeled.
 Unfortunately, I left Mr. GoPro at the condo on this day so you’ll have to trust my description.

 Right after Murphy’s Beach and the snorkeling spot, the coastal road begins to get even narrower, with blind turns galore opening up to beautiful vistas.
 It’s a challenging section of the road but also the most rewarding.